 "Ultimately the fixed-income guys always look at the world as glass half-empty not glass half-full.
 The credit markets should beat the equities markets out," he said, adding, "because the asset classes are so closely linked."

 If you look at the two asset classes independently "high-yield is still attractive because if you look at the coupon"—ranging between 6.5 to 7.5 percent—versus close to zero(2.5 percent on the 10-year US Treasury bond).
 That's a 5.5 point spread that's already priced into the market," he said.

 For a high-yield market we do not need a robust economy.
-"If the credit markets stay healthy, the markets should remain healthy, equities will catch up," Kantor concluded.
+"If the credit markets stay healthy,

 - BofA Considers Reducing Blackrock Stake: Report